x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/public-folders-calendar.md

 Get-PublicFolder \\
 ```

-3. If you don't see a list of public folder mailboxes, then follow the steps to [create a public folder mailbox](https://docs.microsoft.com/exchange/collaboration-exo/public-folders/create-public-folder-mailbox).
+3. If you don't see a list of the public folder mailboxes, then follow the steps to [create a public folder mailbox](https://docs.microsoft.com/exchange/collaboration-exo/public-folders/create-public-folder-mailbox).

 4. Verify that you have the necessary [access rights](https://support.microsoft.com/help/2573274/public-folder-permissions-for-exchange-server) to create the public folder.